danilobellini/dose/README.rst

 ----------------

-Just call ``dose TEST_COMMAND``, where ``TEST_COMMAND`` is what you would call to run some test suite.
-Dose is written in Python 2 but the test command can be anything.
+Just call ``dose TEST_COMMAND``, where ``TEST_COMMAND`` is what you would call to run your test suite in a terminal/console/shell.
+Dose is written in Python but the test command can be any shell command.

 *Hint (color)*: The ANSI coloring from the test command is to the underlying console.
 For example, a tox + py.test Python project whose